cysun/cs5220-js/README.md

-# JavaScript and AJAX Example
+# JavaScript and jQuery Examples

-JavaScript and AJAX examples.
+JavaScript and jQuery examples.